All Episodes

 It depends.

-You can have sex as a demented, controlling, negative person, and then you're computing your sexual response out of just the dog-eat-dog reptilian portion of your brain, and your sexual experience will be over in three seconds.
+You can have sex as a demented, controlling, negative person, and then you're computing your sexual response out of just the dog-eat-dog reptilian portion of your brain.

-We know with animals that have smaller brain capacity, and less of this advanced part of the brain, their sexual
+We know with animals that have smaller brain capacity and less of this advanced part of the brain, their sexual experience is extremely brief.

-Even chimpanzees with brains that are most similar to ours, they don't have the big frontal
+Even chimpanzees with brains that are most similar to ours, they don't have the big frontal lobes, and so their sexual experience is over in three seconds, and it's not intense.

-When people click into frontal lobe's behavior, the orgasmic experience and the sexual experience can go on for hours.
+However, people who have learned how to utilize the cooperative, imaginative, creative parts of their brain, and we know this from researchers like Alan Brower of Stanford, when people click into frontal opus behavior, the orgasmic experience and the sexual experience can go on for hours.

 And I mean this literally.